r0tiart/angular-compile-link-lab-g-416/README.md

 Take the directive in this repo, and add a link function to it.

-Experiment with `compile` and `link` to the change the text in our directive to anything else.
+Use the `compile` function to change the textContent of our directive.

+Then, use the `link` function to add an event listener to the directive.